2060-io/credo-ts-didcomm-ext/packages/mrtd/docs/mrtd-authenticity-integrity.md

 - **Notes**

 - For HTTP(S) sources, the Master List is downloaded to `FileSystem.cachePath` and reused on subsequent starts.
-If download fails but a previous cache exists, the cached copy is used (with a warning).
+A sidecar metadata file (`icao-master-list.ldif.metadata.json`) records the download timestamp and filename so the cache can be refreshed automatically when the configured source filename differs from the cached one.
+If download fails and no cache exists, `initialize()` throws `CscaMasterListInitializationError`; if a cache exists it is reused.

-- If `masterListCscaLocation` is not provided, `CscaMasterListService.initialize()` logs a warning and short‑circuits; `SodVerifierService` will return a result indicating authenticity is not available if no CSCA anchors are present.
+- If `masterListCscaLocation` is not provided, `CscaMasterListService.initialize()` logs a warning and short‑circuits; `SodVerifierService.verifySod` now throws when no CSCA anchors are available, signalling callers to handle the missing trust store.

 ---